WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 If you haven't setup your development environment yet, follow the [Getting Started Guide](/Netduino/Getting_Started/).

-Clone the [Netduino_Samples](https://github.com/WildernessLabs/Netduino_Samples) git repo to your local drive, and open the [Photoresistor_Lab](https://github.com/WildernessLabs/Netduino_Samples/tree/master/Electronics_Tutorial/Photoresistor_Lab) app and deploy to your Netduino.
+Clone the [Netduino_Samples](https://github.com/WildernessLabs/Netduino_Samples) git repo to your local drive, and open the [Photoresistor_Lab](https://github.com/WildernessLabs/Netduino_Samples/tree/master/Electronics_Tutorial/Photoresistor_Lab) app.

+Make sure to modify the `lightThresholdVoltage` and `darkThresholdVoltage` variables to match your photoresistor, and deploy the app to your Netduino.

 The _Photoresistor\_Lab_ code is copied below; it illustrates creating a new `AnalogInput` on pin 3, and reading the voltage to get the value of the light hitting the photoresistor: